salman876/portfolio/README.md

 - `"@typescript-eslint/no-unused-vars": "error"`: Reports unused variables.
 - `"@typescript-eslint/no-non-null-assertion": "error"`: Disallows non-null assertions using the ! postfix operator.

 These rules and plugins help maintain code quality, prevent common errors, and enforce best practices in React and TypeScript development.
+It is something I have aquired over the years working with different teams and projects.

 ## Nice to haves
 - Sentry error reporting